sonata-nfv/son-examples/README.md

 * `sonata-empty-service-emu`: Simple service chain with three empty VNFs.
 * `sonata-snort-service-emu`: Service with a single Snort VNF.
+* `sonata-sdk-test-service-emu`: Service with 2 empty ubuntu VNFs chained to each other.

 ### Naming scheme